diderote/chrom_chip/README.md

 	- signal file generation
 	- IDR analysis
 6. UMI decovolution and deduplication
-7. Alignment, gc content and other qc metrics
+7. QC: alignment metrics, gc content, library complexity with preseq, and other qc metrics
 8. PCA analysis
 9. Overlap analysis
 9. Peak annotation
 10. Enrichment analysis of annotated peaks and overlapped peaks (enrichr: KEGG, GO Biological Process, ChIP-X, ChEA, OMIM Disease)
 11. Differential binding analysis (using spike-in or not)
-12. Library complexity analysis using preseq

 The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.